- Class: Mammalia

 Nice to Meet You.
 This hollow-horned ruminant is about 2 feet (0.6 meters) tall at the shoulder and weighs 22 to 40 pounds (10 to 18 kilograms).
 While it is fleet-footed, it can also stand stock-still for long periods of time.

-It has a stiff coat of fur made of hollow, brittle hairs—ranging in color from gray, brown, and yellow, to olive green—giving the animal a grizzled appearance.
+It has a stiff coat of fur made of hollow, brittle hairs ranging in color from gray, brown, and yellow to olive green, giving the kilpspringer a grizzled appearance.
 This type of fur also insulates it from the blazing heat.
-Its belly, chin, area around the lips, and inside of the ears are pale to white.
+Belly, chin, area around the lips, and inside of the ears are pale to white.
 It has a sturdy build and well-developed hindquarters.
-Its hooves are small, almost dainty, giving it the appearance of standing on its tiptoes.
-Short, spiky horns jut from the males’ head; both sexes have horns in some species, which can be up to 6 inches (15 centimeters) long.
+Its hooves are small, almost dainty giving it the appearance of standing on its tiptoes.
+Short spikey horns jut from the males’ head; both sexes have horns in some populations, which can be up to 6 inches (15 centimeters) long.

 Hoofing It.
 One the klipspringer’s most notable characteristics is its hooves.
 With each about the diameter of a dime, this pint-sized rock hopper can jump onto a landing pad the size of a silver dollar.
 Its delicate-looking feet are specially adapted for traction on rocky surfaces, with a slight suction-cup effect.